algebra1415011/unp/README.md

     $ ./byteorder

-Some library functions have multi-versions, run
+Some library functions have multiple versions, run

     $ ./apue -f